 However, as I matured I began to realize that while these concepts could be quite thrilling, in the long run, identifying myself as “consciousness” and renouncing my obvious biological heritage as an animal, did not serve me very well, did not make me saner, did not help me to function more effectively, did not help me become more fruitfully engaged with life, did not improve my relationships.
 Much of it was, in fact, just the opposite of that.
 However, it was not until I began learning about REBT-CBT two decades later that I began rethinking and relinquishing most of these highfalutin concepts that I began to gain a much better sense of sanity and clarity.

 I am afraid I will have to respectfully disagree with Mr. Korzybski in his conclusion that human beings are not animals.
-Even if I should come to understand GS a great deal better than I do at present, and even if I were to come to give more credence to Korzybski’s theory, I am quite sure that the potential for misunderstanding and misapplication offers more disadvantages than advantages.
+Even if I should come to understand GS a great deal better than I do at present, and even if I were to come to give more credence to Korzybski’s theory, I am sure that our Judeo-Christian (and for some of us, New Agey baggage) the potential for confusion and cognitive distortion offers more disadvantages than advantages.